radargun/radargun/docs/stages/legacy.md

 ### basic-operations-test
 Test using BasicOperations
 > amend-test (**optional**) - By default, each stage creates a new test.
 If this property is set to true,results are amended to existing test (as iterations).
 Default is false.
 > cache-selector (**optional**) - Selects which caches will be used in the test.
-By default the selector is retrieved from slave state.
+By default the selector is retrieved from worker state.
 > commit-transactions (**optional**) - Specifies whether the transactions should be committed (true) or rolled back (false).
 Default is true
 > contains-ratio (**optional**) - Ratio of CONTAINS requests.
 Default is 0.
 > cycle-time (**optional**) - Intended time between each request.
 Default is 0.
 Change it to greater than 0 in order to have a compensate for CO